Studioname/TurtleCrossing/README.md

 been completed.
 But as it turned out I didn't have to clear the cars on level up, just increase their speed.
 So I refactored the code a bit to increase their speed
 [they were retaining their old speed on level up so there was a mix of car speeds between level ups] and that was that.

-I don't believe I'm an 'expert level coder', but I do try to do these projects on my own since I feel it's good practice and it really helps flesh out one's understanding of working code.
+I don't believe I'm an 'expert level coder', but I do try to do these projects on my own since I feel it's good practice and it really helps with understanding stuff.